cloudfoundry-samples/jruby-rails-bookshelf/README.md

     jruby -S rake assets:precompile
     jruby -S warble

 To deploy, we need to do that from a different directory.
-The vmc gem needs to run with C Ruby so we need to configure this deploy directory to use a Ruby 1.9 - you can do that with bot RVM (rvm ruby-1.9.2-p290) and rbenv (rbenv local 1.9.2-p290).
+The vmc gem needs to run with C Ruby so we need to configure this deploy directory to use a Ruby 1.9 - you can do that with both RVM (rvm ruby-1.9.2-p290) and rbenv (rbenv local 1.9.2-p290).

     mv bookshelf.war deploy/.
     cd deploy